The International School of Samui

 The International School of Samui (ISS; โรงเรียนนานาชาติสมุย, RTGS: Rong Rian Nana Chat Samui) is an international school on the island of Koh Samui in Thailand.

 Its curriculum is structured in accordance with the National Curriculum of England.
 The majority of the teaching staff are British and are recruited from the UK.
 The sole language of instruction is English.
-The school has 270 students, both boys and girls from 3 to 18 years of age, currently enrolled from 35 different countries.
+The school has 300 students, both boys and girls from 3 to 18 years of age, currently enrolled from 35 countries.
 It is organised into 4 phases: Early Years, Primary School, Senior School and Sixth Form.

 History of International School of Samui

 ISS was founded in 2007 under its old name of Bluewater by former Headmaster, Mr. Jeremy Lees, a UK Qualified Teacher, ISI International School Inspector and former British Army Officer and Helicopter Pilot.
-Mr Lees remains chairman of the board of governors.
-Mr Stephen Andrews was appointed as CEO, replacing the role of Headmaster, in December 2021.
-As of 2021 there are approximately 270 students currently enrolled.
+As well as Mrs. Victoria Lees, a former languages teacher and translator.
+Mr Lees remains President of the Board of Governors.

 Accreditation

-ISS is accredited by Education Development Trust & ISQM, formally known as CfBT Education Trust.
-ISS is an accredited Cambridge International Examinations Centre, Pearson EdExcel Examinations Centre, and member of ISAT (International Schools Association of Thailand).
+ISS is accredited by Education Development Trust (EDT) & International School's Quality Mark (ISQM), formally known as CfBT.
+ISS is an accredited Cambridge International Examinations Centre (CiE), Pearson EdExcel Examinations Centre, and member of ISAT (International Schools Association of Thailand).